 Do You Know How Your Story Will End From The Start?

-You probably have made up your mind on how your story will end.
-All want to do is jump every other step and get there.
+You probably have made up your mind about how your story will end.
+All you want to do is jump every other step and get there.

 You are bored because you have set your mind on how the story will end – it’s like you have finished writing the book just like someone that has finished reading a story.